Can We Walk Our Fat Away?

 Great Job Ellen!

-I showed a friend who feels very discouraged about ever being able to lose weight, this article.
+I showed this article to a friend who feels very discouraged about ever being able to lose weight.

 Please share your tips and motivation to lose weight.